Seribu Nina: Production

-Seribu Nina is directed by Umi Salwana Omar, who has also directed Gol & Gincu: Vol. 2 (2018), a sequel to a Malaysian classic, Gol & Gincu (2005) and has been nominated Best New Director at the Malaysian Film Festival 2019.
+Seribu Nina is directed by Umi Salwana Omar, who has also directed Gol & Gincu: Vol. 2 (2018), a sequel to a 2005 film Gol & Gincu and has been nominated Best New Director at the Malaysian Film Festival 2019.
 She is also one of the four directors that worked on Sa Balik Baju (2019) which is streaming on Netflix.

-Adriana Adnan, both a TV presenter and actor, expressed gratitude for being able to play multiple characters as she plays different versions of Nina with her favourite being Pendekar Nina (Warrior Nina).
+Adriana Adnan, both a TV presenter and actress, expressed gratitude for being able to play multiple characters as she plays different versions of Nina with her favourite being Pendekar Nina (Warrior Nina).
 Syafiq Kyle, who plays Amar, found the filming experience to be quite different to what he is used to as he had to play multiple characters at a time, despite boasting a decade's experience and awards which includes Most Popular TV Actor at the 32nd Anugerah Bintang Popular Berita Harian in 2019.
 As for Marsha Milan, this marks her second feature in a Viu Original as she acted in the second and third season of Keluarga Baha Don (2019-2021).